How to get Error Line Number in c# Exception [Complete Guide]

 However, when an exception is thrown, it doesn’t just inform us about the type of error; it also provides valuable information about the location in the code where the exception was triggered.
-This information is known as the error line number and serves as a crucial clue in the debugging process.
+This information is known as the error line number and serves as a key clue in the debugging process.

 Understanding Exceptions in C#